-Basic strategy or even counting cards in blackjack works better with fewer decks of cards are being used.
+Basic strategy or even counting cards in blackjack works better when fewer decks of cards are being used.

-Under one particular subset of rules the house advantage when playing with eight decks is 0.49 percent, but 0.11 percent in favor of the player when playing with a single deck.
-(Too bad single deck games with these rules don’t exist in New Jersey, or anywhere).
+Under one particular subset of rules the house advantage when playing with eight decks is 0.49%, but 0.11% in favor of the player when playing with a single deck.
+(It is too bad single-deck games with these rules don’t exist in New Jersey, or anywhere).

-Also online it is difficult, if not impossible to count cards, as the cards are shuffled after every hand.
-The one exception is Live Dealer games, which are shuffled after half the eight deck shoe is dealt.
+Also, online it is difficult, if not impossible, for counting cards, as the cards are shuffled after every hand.
+The one exception is live dealer games, which are shuffled after half the eight-deck shoe is dealt.